-‘To Time’ Delves into themes of time, life, death, and human existence.
-This short and powerful poem is structured in the tradition of Shakespeare.
+This poem delves into themes of time, life, death, and human existence.
+‘To Time’ is structured in the tradition of Shakespeare.
 It taps into content that is relatable to any reader while also commenting on the vast history of humankind.

 Explore To Time

 Summary of To Time